Table of Contents

 - other legal requirements can be met

-You can read extensive guidance on how, when, and why to wear masks on our Mask Guidance page.
+You can read extensive guidance on how to wear masks on our Mask Guidance page.

-Social distancing and thorough attention to hygiene must continue to be practiced as the best form of defense against the transmission of COVID-19.
+Social distancing and thorough attention to hygiene are the best form of defense against the transmission of COVID-19.

 Social distancing means staying at least three feet from any other person who is not a member of your household.
-You must do this in most places, except for boats and in residential care homes where it should be six feet of distance.
-Social distancing is important because it:
+It can:

-- Reduces the risk of transmission from persons who may be infected with the novel coronavirus that causes COVID-19 (whether they are symptomatic or asymptomatic)
+- Reduce the risk of transmission from persons who may be infected with the novel coronavirus that causes COVID-19 (whether they are symptomatic or asymptomatic)

-- Reduces the number of people who would have to be isolated should anyone subsequently test positive for the COVID-19 virus
+- Reduce the number of people who would have to be isolated should anyone subsequently test positive for the COVID-19 virus

 Frequent hand washing

-When coupled with social distancing, a thorough attention to hygiene by frequent hand washing or sanitizing can help prevent the transmission of COVID-19.
+When coupled with social distancing, a thorough attention to hygiene by frequent hand washing or sanitizing can also help prevent the transmission of COVID-19 and other viruses.